schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	Shows an alert panel.

+	:param message: the string
+	:param title: a title of the dialog
+	:param OKButton: the lable of the confirmation button

+.. function:: AskString(message, value=None, title="Glyphs", OKButton=None, placeholder=None):

+	AskString Dialog

-	:param message:
+	:param message: the string
+	:param value: a default value
-	:param title:
+	:param title: a title of the dialog
-	:param OKButton:
+	:param OKButton: the lable of the confirmation button
+	:param placeholder: a placeholder value that is displayed in gray when the text field is emtpy

 .. function:: LogToConsole(message)

-	Write a message to the Mac's Console.app for debugging.
+	Write a message to the Mac’s Console.app for debugging.

 	:param str message: